delphix/virtualization-sdk/docs/References/Glossary.md

 ## Snaphot
 A point-in-time read-only copy of a dataset.

+## Snapshot Parameter
+User provided parameters for the snapshot operation.
+Currently the only properties the parameter has is resync.

 ## Source Config
 A collection of information that the Delphix Engine needs to interact with a dataset (whether [linked](#linked-dataset) or [virtual](#virtual-dataset) on an [environment](#environment).